Nader1995/solidity-react/README.md

 4) connectToMetaMask.jsx: enter the token address, then click button to connect to meta mask, show account address, account balance and token balance.

 5) connectToMetaMaskPlus.jsx: immediately conncet to meta mask and display account address and account balance, listen to any network and acount change and update results, receive token address and display token balance.

+6) connectToMetaMaskPro.jsx: provide client with wallet options, then connect to wallet to receive account address and balance.
+Provide cliend with different tokens and display account token balance